Pandu[1]

 Spouses

-Children Sons from Kunti Sons from Madri
+Children Putative Sons from Kunti Putative Sons from Madri

 Birth

-When Vichitravirya died due to sickness, Bhishma was unable to ascend the throne because of his vow, and Bahlika's line was unwilling to leave the Bahlika Kingdom.
+When Vichitravirya died due to sickness, Bhishma was unable to ascend the throne because of his vow, and Bahlika's line was unwilling to leave the Bahlika kingdom.[3]
 There ensued a succession crisis in Hastinapura.
 Satyavati then invited her son Vyasa to impregnate the queens Ambika and Ambalika under the Niyoga practice.
 When Vyasa approached Ambalika, she was frightened by his scary appearance, and she had become pale in disgust; hence, her son was born pale.
-Thus, Pandu's name means pale.[1]
+Thus, Pandu's name means pale.[4][5]

-Reign and marriage
+Reign

-Pandu was taught in the fields of archery, politics, administration and religion by Bhishma.
-He was an excellent archer and Maharathi (warrior).
-He became the successor to his kingdom and was crowned King of the Kuru Kingdom.
-He was married to Kunti, the adoptive daughter of Kuntibhoja and the daughter of Shurasena (father of Vasudeva Anakadundubhi and grandfather of Krishna).
+Pandu was married to Kunti,[10] the adoptive daughter of Kuntibhoja and the daughter of Shurasena (father of Vasudeva and grandfather of Krishna).
 His second wife was the princess of the Madra kingdom Madri.
-The marriage was proposed by Bhishma.[2]
-Pandu later conquered the territories of the Sindhu Kingdom, Kashi, Anga, Trigarta Kingdom, Kalinga, Magadha, etc., and thus re-established their supremacy over all the kings and increased the span of his empire.[3]
+The marriage was proposed by Bhishma.[11]

-Kindama's Curse
+Kindama's curse

 Pandu shoots Kindama, who is disguised as a deer.